Strength that doesn't run out

 "God is our refuge and strength, a very present help in trouble."

 Three roles in one verse: shelter, power, and immediate presence.
-David wrote this knowing that external strength can crumble; God's strength does not.
+"Very present" translates a Hebrew intensive meaning abundantly, readily available — not distant help that must be summoned, but a strength already near.
+External strength can crumble; God's strength does not.

 Nehemiah 8:10